MySQL HeatWave User Guide

 The following example uses a PAR and the

-parameter and to specify a
+name parameter to specify a file

-the Object Storage bucket.
+Object Storage bucket.

-: A regular expression
+pattern: A regular expression

 that defines a set of Object Storage files.